What Is The Amex Centurion Black Card?

 Is The American Express Centurion Black Card Worth It?

 For the average person?
 Jesus Christ, no. Look, the only reason you're getting this card is for the 'Gram.
-This card is made for Instagram.
+It's a status symbol made for Instagram.
 It would look in its natural habitat sitting on the hood of a matte black Lamborghini, posted to the "Rich Kids of London" Instagram account.
-You can find a lot of the same, or similar, perks through cards that are much cheaper and less exclusive than the Centurion Card.
+You can find a lot of the same, or similar, perks through cards that are much cheaper and less exclusive than the Centurion Card, like American Express's own Platinum Card®.
 The lack of bonus categories also makes it not as compelling if you're looking for rewards.
 You could also qualify for a lot of these programs purely depending on how much you travel.
 The programs this card offers don't really make that much sense to someone who sits around the house or goes out for the occasional meal.

 However, if you are truly wealthy enough to afford this card, then rewards likely won't matter to you.
 You own this card because you CAN, and because your time is more valuable than having to mess around with all of the different programs that this card automatically grants you.
 You likely don't have time to manage your elite hotel programs around the world.
 You probably won't remember to get those front-row concert tickets, or you won't have time to book that flight.
 This card rolls that into one package and gives you want the rich and powerful truly desire: convenience.